Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs.md

 ### During the Challenge

-Please read the `facilitators-guide.md` file in the challenge's folder for complete instructions.
+Navigate to the [`monthly-challenges`](../monthly-challenges/) folder and read the README file in the challenge folder for complete instructions.

-To learn more about how to work with Slack, see the "[Setting Up a Slack Bot](#setting-up-a-slack-bot)" section.
+See the "[Setting Up a Slack Bot](#setting-up-a-slack-bot)" section to learn more about working with Slack during the challenge.

 ### Post Challenge